 The pilot program will take place at Times Square (7 line), Third Avenue (L line), and Sutphin Boulevard (E line) in Queens.
 These were selected because the “engineering works” there, ie: the infrastructure of other stations doesn’t lend itself to building viable barriers on the platforms (“It just doesn’t work in a lot of places,” he explained).

-And as of last Wednesday (July 13), the MTA released a contract solicitation notice, inviting interested firms with the opportunity to build and maintain such platforms.
+In July 2022, the MTA released a contract solicitation notice, inviting interested firms with the opportunity to build and maintain such platforms.

 BREAKING: @MTA has announced pilot to install platform screen doors at 3 subway stations: